bparanj/coding-skill/_posts/2019-08-22-how-to-develop-your-own-toolbox-for-solving-coding-problems.md

 A deep understanding of the solution for a specific problem can help you solve many similar problems in the future.
 Understand the solution and jot down the techniques used in the solution.

-There are only a handful of problem solving techniques.
+There are only a handful of problem solving strategies.

-- Divide and conquer
+- Divide and Conquer
-- Dynamic programming
+- Dynamic Programming
 - Backtracking
-- Greedy algorithms
+- Greedy Method
+- Branch and Bound
+- Basic Search and Traversal Techniques

 You're going to acquire these tools over time.
 Your skill is going to grow over time.
 Are you clear on how to go about solving a problem, knowing these problem solving techniques?